cumironin/Larablog/README.md

 ## About Larablog

-This is toy project for learning laravel with simplest project process as use to be.
+This is tiny project for  laravel learning with simplest project process as use to be.

 ## How to run